ainsleymcgrath/modern-day-revelations/content/revelations/aubri.md

 occupation = "Writer"
 portrait = "/v1589343100/20_Aubri_h5kzhn.jpg"
 status = "Inactive since 1994"
-upbringing = "Member of The Church of Jesus Christ of Latter-Day Saints"
+upbringing = "The Church of Jesus Christ of Latter-Day Saints" weight = 1

 +++
 I had a fairly lonely childhood and spent a lot of time with books.
 That saved me; it’s not an atypical story.
 My mother is a single mother of three and we moved around a lot, throughout my childhood, as she completed her education and began her career.
 In addition to books, another stabilizing factor in my life was Mormonism, even though I always had a feeling of being on the outside of their perfect society.
 Mormon families are really cliquey and I didn’t have a complete family, so we were never going to get fully invited into their social circles.
 I still tried my hardest to be—I was very involved in church activities up until the day I left.